-Many articles have been written about this topic in Canada, although no extensive opinion polling has been done.
+Many articles have been written about this topic in Canada, although no extensive opinion polling has been done, either in Canada or the Turks and Caicos.
 Writers and journalists generally encourage the idea of Canada obtaining its own tropical ‘Hawaii’ with world-class beaches.

 Whereas statistics are limited, public opinion in the Turks and Caicos Islands is believed to have reached in high in the 1990s, and support for this union has declined ever since.

-The lack of economic opportunity in the Turks and Caicos in the 1990s, along with lack of mobility for local citizens, was a likely cause for public support for a union.
-However, the rapid rise in development in the TCI, with increased standards of living, job opportunities, and the granting of Turks and Caicos Islands full British Citizenship in 2002 (with the passage of the British Overseas Territories Act 2002 granting the right to live in the United Kingdom and European Union) has made a partnership with Canada less important.
+The lack of economic opportunity in the Turks and Caicos in the 1990s, along with the lack of mobility for local citizens, was a likely cause for public support for a union.
+However, the rapid rise in development in the TCI, with increased standards of living, job opportunities, and the granting of Turks and Caicos citizens full British Citizenship in 2002 (with the passage of the British Overseas Territories Act 2002 granting the right to live in the United Kingdom and European Union, although Brexit removed European Union residence rights) has made a partnership with Canada less important.

 The original nexus for these proposals can be dated back to 1868, when the Canada First party, a nationalist party, was formed and encouraged a closer connection with the British Empire’s Caribbean territories.